namigazimli/generative_ai_leader/generative_ai_notes.md

 It is important to understand the resources you have available to build out your solution.
 Let’s dig deeper into some of the roles and responsibilities at each layer of the stack.
 The AI stack is designed to support different roles with specific needs.
 Before jumping into building out a solution, ensure you have the proper expertise and talent for what you want to build.
 Business users can improve their tasks, developers can build custom AI solutions, and AI practitioners can develop and deploy advanced AI models responsibly and securely.
 This collaborative ecosystem allows your organization to leverage the full potential of AI across various business functions.

-**Business leaders** - Business leaders typically interact with pre-built gen AI solutions to enhance daily operations and improve customer experiences.
+- **Business leaders**: Business leaders typically interact with pre-built gen AI solutions to enhance daily operations and improve customer experiences.
 For example, Gemini for Google Workspace can be used for content creation, data analysis, and document summarization.
-**Developers** - Developers in your organization are responsible for building and deploying custom AI agents and integrating AI capabilities into existing applications.
+- **Developers**: Developers in your organization are responsible for building and deploying custom AI agents and integrating AI capabilities into existing applications.
 They can use AI Applications for custom agent creation, AI code generation, and AI-driven data processing.
 Developers can also leverage pre-trained APIs to rapidly integrate AI into applications, or they can use the Vertex AI platform which is designed to help developers build and deploy AI agents with tools for orchestration, grounding, and action.
-**AI practitioners** - AI practitioners play a valuable role in customizing, deploying, and optimizing generative AI models.
+- **AI practitioners**: AI practitioners play a valuable role in customizing, deploying, and optimizing generative AI models.
 They leverage tools within Vertex AI to accelerate development and ensure responsible AI practices.
 Their expertise extends to scaling AI workloads, integrating models with BigQuery, and implementing responsible AI measures such as bias detection and adversarial testing.

 ## Cost